-Limited Edition LP is ALMOST SOLD OUT
+Limited Edition LP Sold Out

 So what's the album all about?
 It's impetus?
 Let's let GP himself answer: